Newton-Meters to Foot-Pounds

 There has been much debate around whether it is correct to use foot-pounds when referring to torque, with the term "pound-foot" being proposed to reduce confusion with foot-pound, a unit of work.
 This terminology was suggested by British physicist Arthur Mason Worthington in his 1900 book 'Dynamics of Rotation' while he was a professor of physics at the Royal Naval Engineering College in Devonport.

-In an article on EngineLabs, Greg Acosta explains why pound-feet (or pound-force foot) is the correct term to use, referencing the industry standard adopted by the Society of Automotive Engineers:Newton-meters and pound-feet are both units of torque in the International System of Units.
+In an article on EngineLabs, Greg Acosta explains why pound-feet (or pound-force foot) is the correct term to use, referencing the industry standard adopted by the Society of Automotive Engineers:Newton-meters and pound-feet (lb-ft) are both units of torque in the International System of Units.
 Torque is a measure of the rotational force that causes an object to turn about an axis.
 3

-Newton-meters to pound-feet chart
+Nm to ft-lb chart

-Newton-meters | Pound-feet |
+Newton-meters | Foot-pounds |

 ---|---|